Skip to main content

 ]);

-That's it.
 Two API calls.
-No SDK required — just REST.
+No SDK required -- just REST.
 The stats calculate from the response.

-This is where it gets interesting.
-Instead of dropping in our pre-built chat widget (the default bubble you see on other sites), we built a completely custom one using the CStarChat SDK:
+This is where it got interesting.
+Instead of dropping in our pre-built chat widget -- the default bubble, perfectly functional, seen it a thousand times -- we built a completely custom one using the CStarChat SDK:

-• 3D arcade launcher matching our design system (thick borders, box shadows, the whole thing)
+• 3D arcade launcher matching our design system.
+Thick borders.
+Box shadows.
+The whole aesthetic.

-• Conversation management — list, create, send messages
+• Conversation management -- list, create, send messages.
+The works.

-• Smart deflection — as you type your question, we search the knowledge base and suggest articles before you submit a ticket
+• Smart deflection -- as you type your question, we search the knowledge base and suggest articles before you submit a ticket.
+Like the game hinting you should check the treasure chest before fighting the boss.

 // Start a conversation with context from the article they were reading